 Since graduation, he’s worked with the Old Globe Theatre, Lamb’s Players Theatre, Cygnet Theatre Co., the Welk Resort Theatre and Moonlight Stage Productions, founded by University of Redlands alumna Kathy Brombacher ‘71.

 After roles in Hairspray, Guys and Dolls, The Man of La Mancha, Mixtape and How the Grinch Stole Christmas, Nathan landed at Disney’s California Adventure, appearing in Aladdin: A Musical Spectacular.

-Earlier this year, he decided to “take the plunge” and move to New York City.
+In January of 2017, he decided to “take the plunge” and move to New York City.

 “It was the best choice for me career-wise as there are so many opportunities here in NYC for performers that it truly keeps you motivated, and the arts and culture keep you inspired,” he said.
 “I just finished up a production of Godspell at Westchester Broadway Theater this summer, and I am also a cast member of 'Disney in Concert,' a group that travels all over the nation and internationally to sing favorite Disney songs.